0x4447/0x4447-product-vpn-contained/README.md

 ![0x4447 VPN Stack Dashboard](https://raw.githubusercontent.com/0x4447/0x4447-products-vpn-contained/assets/dashboard.png)

-The deployed stack will have a detailed CloudWatch Dashboard where you'll have a detail insight in what is happening with your VPN. you'll have a widget displaying Network traffic and CPU load from the EC2 instance.
+The deployed stack will have a detailed CloudWatch Dashboard where you'll have a detail insight in what is happening with your VPN. you'll have a widget displaying Network traffic, CPU time from EC2 instance and ECS, plus a bunch more.

 ## Alerts